Nitin Sawhney: Music for film, television and video games

 Sawhney produced the music for the Ninja Theory video games Heavenly Sword and Enslaved: Odyssey to the West (both starring Andy Serkis).

 Sawhney again worked with the London Symphony Orchestra for the Network/BFI re-master of Alfred Hitchcock's The Lodger, performed live at The Barbican Centre on 21 July 2012.
-Sawhney also scored Oscar-nominated director Deepa Mehta's adaptation of Salman Rushdie's book, Midnight's Children, released October 2012 (US) and Vara: A Blessing and Japan in a Day.
+Sawhney also scored Oscar-nominated director Deepa Mehta's adaptation of Salman Rushdie's book, Midnight's Children, released in October 2012 (US), and Vara: A Blessing and Japan in a Day.

-Sawhney scored a five episode series for the BBC's Natural History Department called Wonders of the Monsoon which had its debut airing with the BBC in 2014.
+Sawhney scored a five-episode series for the BBC's Natural History Department called Wonders of the Monsoon, which had its debut airing with the BBC in 2014.
 With other broadcasters and with its DVD release it has been re-titled Lands of the Monsoon.
 The series earned Sawhney a Royal Television Society award for best composer in February 2015.
-He subsequently scored Andy Serkis' (whom he has previously worked with) directorial debut Breathe, (featuring Andrew Garfield and Claire Foy) which went on general release in October 2017, and Serkis' interpretation of The Jungle Book, titled Mowgli: Legend of the Jungle for Netflix, released in November 2018.
+He subsequently scored Andy Serkis' (whom he has previously worked with) directorial debut Breathe (featuring Andrew Garfield and Claire Foy), which went on general release in October 2017, and Serkis' interpretation of The Jungle Book, titled Mowgli: Legend of the Jungle, for Netflix, released in November 2018.
+Sawhney scored the film What's Love Got to do with it?, released in 2022, starring Lily James, Shazad Latif and Emma Thompson, written by Jemima Khan and directed by Shekhar Kapur.

 Theatre and dance

 Sawhney's album Dystopian Dream has been made into a full stage show with Sadler's Wells, co-devised with Honji Wang and Sébastien Ramirez, which premiered in Luxembourg on 29 September 2017.
 Sawhney's substantial theatre/dance credits include the scores for Complicite's Olivier Award-winning A Disappearing Number and Akram Khan's also Olivier Award-winning Zero Degrees, for which Nitin received a New York Performance and Dance Award for best score.
 After scoring Bahok for the Royal Ballet of China, Sawhney's composition for Khan's Vertical Road received a best new work award in Melbourne.
-Sawhney worked again with Belgian choreographer Sidi Larbi Cherkaoui on a production based on the life of Manga creator, Tezuka and has worked with Akram Khan for iTMOi (in the mind of Igor) as part of the centenary Rites of Spring celebrations at Sadler's Wells.
-Sawhney directed and produced Indelible a multi-installation experience at Sadler's Wells as part of their "NoBody" programme.
+Sawhney worked again with Belgian choreographer Sidi Larbi Cherkaoui on a production based on the life of Manga creator Tezuka and has worked with Akram Khan for iTMOi (in the mind of Igor) as part of the centenary Rites of Spring celebrations at Sadler's Wells.
+Sawhney directed and produced Indelible, a multi-installation experience at Sadler's Wells, as part of their "NoBody" programme.